Arron Banks: Links to Russian officials and Donald Trump campaign

 From September 2015, Banks, along with Andy Wigmore, had multiple meetings with Russian officials posted at the Russian embassy in London.
 In November 2015, Alexander Yakovenko, the Russian ambassador, introduced Banks to a Russian businessman, which was followed by other business proposals on the part of Russians.
 Banks was offered a chance to invest in Russian-owned gold or diamond mines; the deal involved funding from a Russian state-owned bank, and was announced 12 days after the Brexit referendum.
 It is not clear if Banks invested.

 For two years, Banks said his only contacts with the Russian government consisted of one "boozy lunch" with the ambassador.
 After The Observer reported that he had had multiple meetings at which he had been offered lucrative business deals, Banks told a parliamentary inquiry into fake news he had had "two or three" meetings.
 In July 2018 when pressed by The New York Times, he said there had been a fourth meeting.
 The Observer has seen evidence that suggests his Leave.EU campaign team met with Russian embassy officials as many as 11 times in the run-up to the EU referendum and in the two months beyond.

 It has been reported that on 12 November 2016, Banks had a meeting with president-elect Donald Trump in Trump Tower and that upon return to London, Banks had lunch with the Russian ambassador where they discussed the Trump visit.

-On 13 June 2022, Banks lost a defamation claim against Carole Cadwalladr.
-Banks claimed he was defamed after comments Cadwalladr made about his relationship with the Russian state.
+In a defamation claim against the journalist Carole Cadwalladr, Banks was awarded £35,000 in damages and 60% of his costs.
+Banks said he was defamed after comments Cadwalladr made about his relationship with the Russian state.
+Banks initially lost his case in the High Court but succeeded in the Court of Appeal.
+The Appeal Judges ruled he was due damages for a TED Talk given by Cadwalladr.
+While covered by a public interest defence when it was originally given, that defence fell away on 29 April 2020 when the Electoral Commission issued a statement that Banks did not commit any criminal offence.
+The Court of Appeal found views of the TED Talk after this date caused Banks serious harm, hence the damages.
+All other points of the appeal by Banks were dismissed.
+In 2023, following Banks' partial success in an appeal, Cadwalladr was ordered to pay about £1.2 million in legal costs; she set up a crowdfunding site to help pay these costs.

 This legal action carried out by Banks was considered by 19 press freedom organisations to be a strategic lawsuit against public participation (SLAPP) and abuse of law.
-However, on 24 June, Banks was granted permission in the high court to appeal against the ruling.